Marquette University Payment Policy

 Marquette Monthly Payment Plan

-A 50 percent senior citizen discount on tuition (only) is available to individuals 62 years of age and older taking graduate courses for credit and/or audit.
+A 50% senior citizen discount on tuition only is available to students 62 years of age and older taking Graduate School of Management courses.
 This opportunity is offered to students who have the proper background and prerequisites for the course(s) in question.
-Students using the senior citizen discount are not eligible for the audit discount.

 All rates in this bulletin are believed accurate and current when printed.
 However, Marquette University reserves the right to modify any rate to correct a printing mistake or to respond to any unforeseeable change in circumstances, e.g., energy surcharge, governmental action, etc.